In This Article

 I tried to copy Brooke as much as possible.
 She looked so effortless, whilst I really had to think about each movement, and I just wasn’t as good at isolating my core or pelvis as I wanted to be.

-The movements went along to the beat of the music: Hip drops and lifts, drops of the ribcage and shoulder accents that made me feel the closest I think I’ll ever get to Beyoncé-esque.
+The movements went along to the beat of the music: Hip drops and lifts, drops of the ribcage and shoulder accents made me feel the closest I think I’ll ever get to Beyoncé-esque.
 I found the fluid movements easier, horizontal and vertical figures of eight or infinity loops with the hips.
 This was combined with shimmies, body rolls (which are very tight and controlled) and bounces up from the foot, with toes pointed.

 Overall, the music made it so much fun, and I loved dancing around, even though my abs were aching and I could feel the effects in my thighs and glutes— I guess I really hadn’t used my muscles in that way before.